kostoskistefan/linvoke/README.md

 **Linvoke** is a lightweight C library that provides a simple observer pattern implementation.
 It allows users to register ports, connect multiple nodes (callback functions) to those ports, and emit events from the ports with optional user data.

-## Example usage
+## Example Projects

+Example projects are included in this repository and can be found in the `examples` directory.

+To compile the included example projects, see step 2 in the [build instructions](#build-instructions).

+#### simple_event.c

-An example **_hello world_** project can be found in the `examples` directory.
-The following features are covered in the example:
+The following features are covered in this example:

- * Registering ports
+ * Register a port
- * Connecting one port to one node
+ * Connect the port to a node
+ * Emit an event from the port

+To run this project, run the following command after compilation: `./build/linvoke-simple-event`

+#### simple_event_with_data.c

+The following features are covered in this example:

- * Connecting one node to multiple port
+ * Register a port
- * Connecting nodes with and without user data
+ * Connect the port to a node with custom user data provided
- * Emitting events from ports
+ * Emit an event from the port

+To run this project, run the following command after compilation: `./build/linvoke-simple-event-with-data`

+#### simple_event_with_data_override.c

+The following features are covered in this example:

+ * Register a port
+ * Connect the port to a node with custom user data provided
+ * Emit an event from the port and override the connected user data with new data

+To run this project, run the following command after compilation: `./build/linvoke-simple-event-with-data-override`

+#### multi_node_event.c

+The following features are covered in this example:

+ * Register a port
+ * Connect the port to multiple nodes
+ * Emit an event from the port that will trigger all connected nodes

-To build the example project, see step 2 in the [build instructions](#build-instructions).
+To run this example project, run the following command after compilation: `./build/linvoke-multi-node-event`

+#### multi_port_multi_node_event.c

+The following features are covered in this example:

+ * Register a port
+ * Connect multiple ports to multiple nodes
+ * Emit an events from the registered ports that will trigger all connected nodes

-To run the example project, run the following command: `./build/linvoke-hello-world`
+To run this example project, run the following command after compilation: `./build/linvoke-multi-port-multi-node-event`

 ## Build Instructions